-Chromebooks are a solid machine.
-The operating system is simple to use, bloatware-free, secure and fast.
+Chromebooks are a reliable machine.
+The operating system is simple to use, bloatware-free, secure, and fast.
 Many Chromebooks are very affordable, and there are even some high-end devices for those with expensive taste.

-But even Chromebooks have their issues from time to time.
-Something we see semi-regularly on the Google Product Forum is issues with sound.
-One day your sound works perfectly, the next, nothing.
+But even Chromebooks have their issues from time to time—something we see semi-regularly on the Google Product Forum issues with sound.
+One day your music works perfectly, the next, nothing.

 There are a lot of things that could be causing sound issues on your Chromebook, and I will attempt to address the big ones here.